schlick7/LuteForMobile/termuxfixes.md

 The Termux process is getting frozen because of **Android's background execution limits**.
 When your app starts the Lute3 server using `startService()`, it works initially while the app is in foreground, but Android immediately kills the background service when the app goes to background.

+**Note:** This plan addresses only the Termux integration within the app and does not affect user-added local URL servers.

 ## Root Cause

 The core issue is that your current implementation uses `startService()` for Termux operations, which: